A Knowledge Graph as a modern form of data architecture.

 • Tourism industry: added value through reduced costs due to the use of external data sources

-Due to the network structure within the Knowledge Graph and the semantic description of the data, a high efficiency is possible even for complex queries.
+The network structure within the Knowledge Graph and the semantic description of the data enable high efficiency even with complex queries.
 The advantage is that the total amount of data has no influence on the complexity of the schema and can therefore be understood and applied immediately.
 Therefore, more data just means better answers.

 • Guests: added value through better answers